chitroncb/NeoBot-V1/replit.md

 - Secure cookie handling for authentication

 The application is designed to be easily deployable on platforms like Replit, with proper environment variable configuration and database provisioning.

+## Recent Changes

+**2025-01-18:**
+- Successfully converted entire bot framework from CommonJS to ES modules
+- Fixed all module imports/exports for bot, commands, and event handlers
+- Bot now successfully initializes all systems and attempts Facebook authentication
+- Dashboard fully functional with real-time stats and command management
+- All command files converted to ES module format with proper exports
+- System is now ready for Facebook authentication with valid cookies